vedavyas003/pet_projects/readme.md

 ## Introduction {#introduction}

-In this project, we provide code samples written in R and Python to perform data analysis tasks using various techniques.
+In this project, we have a collation of code samples written in R and Python to perform data analysis tasks using various techniques.
 The code samples are organized into different sections based on the analysis type.

 ## Exploratory Data Analysis (EDA) {#exploratory-data-analysis-eda}